Edith A. Moravcsik: Education and teaching

-In 1971, she received her Ph.D. in linguistics at Indiana University.
+In 1971, she received her Doctor of Philosophy in linguistics at Indiana University Bloomington.
 Between 1968 and 1976, she was a member of the Language Universals Project at Stanford University under the direction of Joseph Greenberg and Charles Ferguson.
 After over 30 years of teaching at the University of Wisconsin-Milwaukee, she retired from this institution as professor emeritus in 2009.
 She was elected an external member of the Hungarian Academy of Sciences in 2019.